 Serving the Academy

 CGS offers co-sponsorship funding and logistical support for CONFERENCES & WORKSHOPS on global studies and collaborates with other universities to publish GLOBAL-e, an electronic journal on global studies scholarship.
 The VIRTUAL NEW BOOK SHELF compiles information on recently acquired global studies titles.
-In addition, CGS monitors and posts information about PUBLISHING OPPORTUNITIES on our website and LISTSERVS.
+In addition, CGS monitors and posts information about conferences and publishing opportunities on our LISTSERVS.
 The POLICY STUDIES RESEARCH RESOURCES service compiles organizations and think tanks that produce policy documents on global issues.

 CGS professional staff and faculty associates offer CONSULTING services, and are available to help conduct workshops, site evaluations, and advice on developing global studies programs at the graduate, undergraduate, and K-12 levels.
 In addition, the Global Studies Librarian is available to consult on collection development, assist with locating resources and publications for research and courses, and can facilitate digital archiving of global studies materials.